travlr-archived/CodeDepot/README.rst

 	 Utilizing state-of-the-art crypto-currency technologies and an unconventional programming model, a complete paradigm shift in technology production is possible.
 	 Time-to-market for all software developers could decrease by a hundredfold.
-It is strongly believed that these innovations will change the way all computing is done in the future.
+It is strongly believed that the innovations presented below, will change the way all computing is done in the future. ~Peter Alexander, ProDataLab

 Bob Dylan once wrote a song titled "Everything is Broken".
 We take that notion and consider it quite apropos for the conventions in today's software usage, sales, production and